jeffbuttars/Viming-With-Buttars/README.md

 ## Philosophy of [Virtualenv](http://www.virtualenv.org/en/latest/index.html) usage

 My usage of [Virtualenv](http://www.virtualenv.org/en/latest/index.html) is very similar to how one uses Git or Hg.
-I create on [Virtualenv](http://www.virtualenv.org/en/latest/index.html) environment per project and that [Virtualenv](http://www.virtualenv.org/en/latest/index.html) environment is located at the top of the project's directory tree.
+I create one [Virtualenv](http://www.virtualenv.org/en/latest/index.html) environment per project and that [Virtualenv](http://www.virtualenv.org/en/latest/index.html) environment is located at the top of the project's directory tree.
 I also name all of my [Virtualenv](http://www.virtualenv.org/en/latest/index.html) directories the same name, .venv, and this project uses that as the default [Virtualenv](http://www.virtualenv.org/en/latest/index.html) directory name.
 But that is configurable.